-John Entenza, the editor of the modernist publication Arts & Architecture, purchased a five acre plot of land neighboring the sea in the Pacific Palisades in 1941.
-This property, essentially a failed eucalyptus harvesting project by Abbot Kinney in the late 1890s, was largely undeveloped and an impossibly far distance from the Los Angeles city center.
-His intent for this eucalyptus grove was initially unclear.
-When plans to solve a housing crisis post-war began to swirl in Entenza’s mind, the grounds became the perfect space for the start of something monumentally modern: the Case Study House Program.
-This program was to be a perfect post-war housing solution accessible to middle-class America.
+John Entenza, the editor of the modernist publication Arts & Architecture, purchased a five-acre plot of land neighboring the sea in the Pacific Palisades in 1941.
+This land—formerly part of a failed residential development project by Abbot Kinney in the late 1890s— was mostly undeveloped and an impossibly far distance from the Los Angeles city center.
+Entenza’s intent for this eucalyptus grove was initially unclear; however, when plans to solve a housing crisis post-war began to swirl in his mind, the grounds became the perfect space for the start of something monumentally modern: the Case Study Program.
+This program intended to be the ideal post-war housing solution accessible to middle-class America.
 The house designs would utilize industrial-grade off-the-shelf or catalog-ordered building materials in a residential context, showcasing a modern aesthetic that was still quite unusual for the time.

 As the program began in 1945, two designs proposed for this meadow were published in Arts & Architecture Magazine: Case Study #8 for Charles and Ray Eames and Case Study #9 for John Entenza himself.
 Both structures were a collaboration between Charles Eames and Eero Saarinen.
-The structural materials for these two homes were temporarily unavailable for residential use as a result of World War II’s winding down.
-Plans for building were postponed for nearly three years, and in the meantime, redesigning of the Eames House and the building of other homes on-site began.
+A shortage of steel (as World War II was winding down) meant that the structural material for these two homes was temporarily unavailable for residential use.
+Plans for the building were postponed for nearly three years, and in the meantime, redesigning of the Eames House and the building of other homes on-site began.

-The first structure to break ground in 1946 was Richard Neutra’s design, Case Study House #20, for the Bailey family, a young dentist and his wife.
-With plans to eventually have children, Dr. Bailey commissioned Neutra to plan an additional walkway and wing of the home to be built in later years.
+The first structure to break ground in 1946 was Richard Neutra’s Case Study House #20 for the Bailey family: a young dentist and his wife.
+Dr. Bailey commissioned Neutra to plan an additional walkway and wing of the home to be built in later years, as the couple expected to have children.
 Next came Rodney Walker’s Case Study House #18 for the West family in 1948, constructed on the northeast corner of the five acres.
-Situated in between #18 and #20 is another Neutra design of the late 1940s, but this one was disavowed by the Case Study Program due to change in design and materials.
+Situated in between #18 and #20 is another Neutra design of the late 1940s, but this one was disavowed by the Case Study Program due to changes in design and materials.

-The year 1949 hosted the construction of the Eames and Entenza houses, both described as “technological twins, but architectural opposites” as they utilize similar materials standard to the industrial building industry with drastically different forms and client needs.
-Due to Entenza’s close relationship with Charles and Ray, it was natural to share their three acres more fluidly; the designs were intentional in preventing the dwellers from peering into the neighboring house’s private areas.
-There was little division between the separate properties on this Case Study bluff, allowing the residents to share the eucalyptus grove and the scenic view of the Pacific Ocean below the cliff’s edge.
+The year 1949 hosted the construction of the Eames and Entenza houses, both described as “technological twins, but architectural opposites.”
+They utilize similar materials standard to the industrial building industry with drastically different forms and client needs.
+Due to Entenza’s close relationship with Charles and Ray, it was natural to share their three acres more fluidly—the designs were intentional in preventing the dwellers from peering into the neighboring house’s private areas.
+Overall, there was little division between the separate properties on this Case Study bluff, allowing the residents to share the eucalyptus grove and the scenic view of the Pacific Ocean below the cliff’s edge.

 Read the Arts & Architecture Magazine briefings here.